-The database currently holds almost 900 records for 44 fish families, with most records for Serranidae, Lutjanidae, Carangidae, Acanthuridae, Siganidae, Labridae, and Scaridae.
+We have records for 44 fish families, mostly for Serranidae, Lutjanidae, Carangidae, Acanthuridae, Siganidae, Labridae, and Scaridae.

 A login is not required to search the database for basic fish aggregation information records globally (note that actual aggregation site locations are not publically available).